-The exhibition also explores Wexford in the 1950’s with a permanent exhibition to Enniscorthy Towns park in the making of Colm Toibins; Brooklyn , as well as the work of the renowned Irish furniture designer and architect Eileen Gray (born in 1878 just outside the town).
+Visitors can explore Wexford in the 1950’s with a permanent exhibition to Enniscorthy Towns part in the making of Colm Toibin’s; Brooklyn , as well as the work of the renowned Irish furniture designer and architect Eileen Gray (born in 1878 just outside the town).

 The roof of the castle is also accessible, with spectacular views of the surrounding buildings, Vinegar Hill, and countryside.
-Note that access to the roof is only possible on guided tours.
+Note that access to the roof is only possible when accompanied by a staff member.

 On occasion the Castle may be temporarily closed due to a private tour booking, training, etc. – please contact us in advance of your visit to avoid disappointment.

 Last admission is 30 minutes before closing.
 Our facilities include: craft and gift shop, toilets and baby changing area, wheelchair access to all floors (including roof) , and visitor information point (tourist office for town).